 This episode features Jack trying to find a new catchphrase.
-He's told that "he will be doubled his paycheck if he never says that phrase again."
+He's told that his paycheck will be doubled if he never says the old one again.

 Chuggaaconroy has completely disavowed Steve the Trooper, a red leaf Pikmin.
 Originally a throwaway gag, as Chugga often names characters, the fans picked up Steve and made fanart, videos, Facebook pages, and more.
 Throughout his Pikmin2 review, he has specifically avoided the name Steve, sometimes stating "You know what that Pikmin's name is".
 Still, this being Youtube, most comments on his videos relate to Steve in some way.